cs10/su25/_labs/lab01.md

 - [Here is the workbook](https://cs10.org/bjc-r/cur/programming/loops/repeat-n/introduction-to-repeat-n.html?1&2&2&3&topic=berkeley_bjc%2Fintro_pair%2F2-loops-variables.topic&course=cs10_fa21.html&novideo&noreading&noassignment) that you can read through for further context and additional (non-required) material.

 ## Submitting:
 - You will need to fill in the blocks under "Lab 2: Build Your Own Blocks" and submit this to Gradescope.
+Note that the titles of the files may not always match up.
 - To receive full credit, you will need to complete the required blocks, and the required blocks must pass all tests from the autograder in **Gradescope**.
-    - For instructions on how to submit to labs to Gradescope, please see this page (WIP).
+    - For instructions on how to submit to labs to Gradescope, please see this [doc](https://docs.google.com/document/d/1XAcZc9ypX07-bt0gK6uQ4P-06SrjPRsgiOjERIOlvYU/edit?usp=sharing).

  Please note, you **must** use the [starter file](https://snap.berkeley.edu/snap/snap.html#open:https://cs10.org/bjc-r/prog/loop/lab2-starter-code-v3.xml), and you must NOT edit the name of any of the required blocks.
 Failing to do either for these will result in the autograder failing.

 ## Objectives:
 In this lab, you will learn to create your own blocks and procedures.
 By the end of the lab, you will be comfortable implementing:
-- vNew procedures
+- New procedures
 - Input variables
 - Loops and iteration
 - Arithmetic operations in your code (such as addition, division, subtraction, etc.)